kuzzleio/documentation-old/src/sdk-reference/security/validate-credentials.md

 true
 ```

-Validate credentials of the specified <strategy> for the user <kuid>.
+Validate credentials of user with `kuid` for the specified `strategy`.

 ---